Valysa/CYMeteo/README.md

-        -f <fileName.csv> : to specify the data you want to use Note that it can be a .txt or basically everything you want Just make sure that you have the rights on tis file, because if not it may send an error
+        -f <fileName.csv> : to specify the data you want to use Note that it can be a .txt or basically everything you want Just make sure that you have the rights on tis file, because if not it may send an error The file in entry has to be in the same directory as the skript.sh

        Help
          --help : to display the help message wich is basically a section of this makefile